farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

 - Projects that fail to build show error (not failure)
 - I should be able to run any selection of tests and groups and only those tests display status updates

+Test filters
+- I can select a parent and child item and all tests in the parent are successfully run
+- I can run project groupings
+- I can run project groupings alongside other test selections

 Update behaviors
 - If we have code location